-- (1) An inspector may enter a place if- - (a) its occupier consents to the entry; or - (b) it is a public place and the entry is made when it is open to the public; or - (c) the entry is authorised by a warrant; or - (d) it is a workplace under the control of a person who has an electrical safety obligation under this Act, and is - (i) open for carrying on business; or - (ii) otherwise open for entry; or - (e) the entry is urgently required to investigate the circumstances of a serious electrical incident or dangerous electrical event. - (2) For the purpose of asking the occupier of a place for consent to enter, an inspector may, without the occupier's consent or a warrant-
+- (1) An inspector may enter a place if- - (a) its occupier consents to the entry; or

-- (a) enter land around premises at the place to an extent that is reasonable to contact the occupier; or - (b) enter part of the place the inspector reasonably considers members of the public ordinarily are allowed to enter when they wish to contact the occupier. - (3) Subsection (1)(d) does not authorise entry to a part of a workplace where a person resides. - (4) An inspector who enters a workplace must not unnecessarily impede any business being conducted at the workplace.
+- (b) it is a public place and the entry is made when it is open to the public; or - (c) the entry is authorised by a warrant; or - (d) it is a workplace under the control of a person who has an electrical safety obligation under this Act, and is - (i) open for carrying on business; or - (ii) otherwise open for entry; or - (e) the inspector reasonably suspects it is a workplace under the control of a person who has an electrical safety obligation under this Act, and it is- - (i) open for carrying on business; or - (ii) otherwise open for entry; or - (f) the entry is urgently required to investigate the circumstances of a serious electrical incident or dangerous electrical event. - (2) For the purpose of asking the occupier of a place for consent to enter, an inspector may, without the occupier's consent or a warrant- - (a) enter land around premises at the place to an extent that is reasonable to contact the occupier; or - (b) enter part of the place the inspector reasonably considers members of the public ordinarily are allowed to enter when they wish to contact the occupier. - (3) Subsection (1)(d) or (e) does not authorise entry to a part of a workplace where a person resides. - (4) An inspector who enters a workplace must not unnecessarily impede any business being conducted at the workplace.